-A complainant may bring someone along to the panel meeting to provide support.
+The complainant may bring someone along to the panel meeting to provide support.
 This can be a relative or friend.
 Generally, we do not encourage either party to bring legal representatives to the hearing as it is not a legal meeting.
 However, there may be occasions when legal representation is appropriate.
 For instance, if a school employee is called as a witness in a complaint meeting, they may wish to be supported by a Union and/or legal representative.
+Where a school employee is unable or unwilling to attend the Hearing, the Panel can use its discretion regarding requests for written submissions (where these are not already available).
+School employees cannot be compelled to attend the Hearing.